 To ensure that project design teams support the design assurance process, it is important to clearly articulate what will be reviewed so that project design teams have a clear understanding of what is expected.

-This document outlines those requirements for project Schedule of Accommodation.
+This document outlines those requirements for the project Schedule of Accommodation.